 You can manually set summary timespans (but we don't recommend it)

-As we mentioned before, Splunk determines timespans for summaries automatically, but you can adjust them manually at the search level in
+As we mentioned before, Splunk Enterprise determines timespans for summaries automatically, but you can adjust them manually at the report level in

 savedsearches.conf (look for the

 auto_summarize.timespan parameter).
 If you do set your summary timespans manually, keep in mind that very small timespans can result in extremely slow summary creation times, especially if the summary range is long.
 On the other hand, large timespans can result in quick-building summaries that cannot not be used by reports with short time ranges.
 In almost all cases, for optimal performance and usability it's best to let Splunk Enterprise determine summary timespans.

 Where report acceleration summaries are created and stored

 Splunk Enterprise creates each accelerated report summary on the indexer, parallel to the bucket or buckets that cover the range of time over which the summary spans.